What is Crowdfunding?

 There are several ways to raise capital for your food startup like angel investors, venture capital, family and friends, and lending.
 Crowdfunding is an alternative way, raising smaller amounts of money from a larger amount of people to help fund your startup.

-Here is a picture of me in front of celebrity Shark Tank investors on the ABC hit TV show.
-There is a background story to this and how we got here, which I will breakdown on how crowdfunding is a great way to start your business.
+Here is a picture of our client, Nui Cookies, in front of celebrity Shark Tank investors on the ABC hit TV show.
+There is a background story to this and how they got here, which we will breakdown on how crowdfunding is a great way to start your business.

 In this guide, we’ll explore how to fund your startup through crowdfunding.
 You’ll learn all the best practices to reach your fundraising goals so you can launch your product and build your business.